Can We Afford a New Bill of Rights

 The government can also “destroy money,” or make money out of circulation, by reducing government spending with no offsetting reduction in the national debt.
 The government can also instruct the FED to destroy money through the commercial banking system by raising interest rates to reduce demand for loans, or more dramatically, by raising the reserve requirement for loans.
 The FED destroys money by tanking it out of circulation, when it “sells,” rather than buys, T-Bills or other government securities.
 It can also destroy money in the private sector and create money in the public sector by selling T-Bills to commercial banks or private investors to make money available for government spending.
 The government can also move money from the public sector to the private sector by reducing spending and instructing the FED to “buy” T-Bills to pay down the national debt.

 The nation’s “foreign debt” is nothing more than an accounting of foreign money on deposit with the FED.
 The foreign debt increases whenever the FED sells Treasury securities to foreign governments, which takes U.S. dollars accumulated by foreign governments out of circulation and makes the money available to the U.S. government.
 Foreign governments buy Treasury securities to earn interest on their deposits.
 The interest on T-Bills and other securities returns a fraction of the money from back to foreign governments and private sector investors.
-Taxing and spending provides the government with means of removing money from specific individual and commercial sectors of the private economy to allow the government to create new money through spending in specific sectors of the public economy.
+Taxing and spending provide the government with means of removing money from specific individual and commercial sectors of the private economy to allow the government to create new money through spending in specific sectors of the public economy.
 Taxes are more important in tapping specific sources of funding to provide general and specific government benefits than in balancing the federal budget.

 This is not an economic theory.
 It is simply the way the government creates money and regulates the amount of money in circulation.
-If the government puts too much new money in circulation, it will causing “inflation” or an increase in prices.
+If the government puts too much new money in circulation, it will cause “inflation” or an increase in prices.
 There will be too few workers to hire, inadequate economic infrastructure, and insufficient raw materials and natural resources to add enough additional production of things to buy with the new money.
 As a result, instead of creating jobs and providing new benefits, prices of everything will simply go up.
 The results in “price inflation,” which if not managed carefully, can spiral out of control.
 Within these limits, the U.S. government can create enough money to meet any responsibility the American people are willing to give it.

-The good news is that government spending to secure the “new bill of rights” would actually increase the productive capacity of the national economy.
+The good news is that government spending to secure the “new bill of rights” would increase the productive capacity of the national economy.
 Nobel Prize economist, Amartya Sen, argues that “real human 'freedoms' such as political freedoms, economic facilities, social opportunities, transparency guarantees, and protective security” not only increase quality of life but also add to the productive capacity of economies.
 Sen also stresses the need to abolish 'unfreedoms', including poverty, undernourishment, poor economic opportunities, systematic social deprivation, neglect of public facilities, and intolerance."
 A society that is well fed and housed, lives in a clean and healthful environment, receives adequate health care, is well educated, is assured of a good paying job and a livable income in their old age is not only a happier society, but also a more economically productive society.

 Sen’s work echoes the words of George Washington more than 200 years earlier: “There is no truth more thoroughly established, than that there exists in the economy and course of nature, an indissoluble union between virtue and happiness, between duty and advantage, between the genuine maxims of an honest and magnanimous policy, and the solid rewards of public prosperity and felicity.”
 When everyone has the freedom to participate fully in society, it will have more than enough economic capacity to secure liberty and justice for all.

-The economic capacity of the earth’s resources are limited, but are more than sufficient to meet the economic essentials for the pursuit of happiness by all.
+The economic capacity of the earth’s resources is limited but is more than sufficient to meet the economic essentials for the pursuit of happiness by all.
 Once the economic essentials are met, there are no limits to the ability of people to improve their happiness and well-being through more positive relationships and a greater sense of purpose and meaning in life.
 As societies recognize the potential rewards of caring and sharing, they willingly accept their responsibility to care for the earth and to sustain its ability to meet the needs of future generations.
 Caring and sharing are not sacrifices; they are virtues that make our lives better.

 Ultimately, it is not a question of whether we can afford a new bill of rights and responsibilities to reaffirm the American Covenant.
 We simply can’t afford to do otherwise.
 The truth is self-evident.
 We are all endowed by our Creator with the unalienable and equal rights to life, liberty, and the pursuit of happiness.
 Our democracy is slipping away.
 It would not be a sacrifice for any, but a privilege for all, to join the nation's Founders in a “pledge to each other our Lives, our Fortunes and our sacred Honor” to secure the blessings of liberty and justice for all--for ourselves and our posterity.